dimforge/wgmath.rs/README.md

 ## To test locally:

-- You can use apache locally to approach the server environment
+- You can use apache locally to approach the server environment.
 - Rewrite rules will get in the way, you can remove them temporarily.
 - If you use a subfolder of your apache's `www` ; website will complain about docusaurus' `baseUrl`, which you can update, but it's not relevant to test wasm files.
-- local apache doesn't allow .htaccess by default ; you can enable it within your apached2.conf with `AllowOverride All` for your directory.
+- Local apache doesn't allow .htaccess by default ; you can enable it within your apached2.conf with `AllowOverride All` for your directory.

 Your browser might not be compatible, at the time of writing, chrome is most likely to support the demos, and the following flags might be relevant: